Kitchener-Waterloo Society for Innovation in Medicine

 Laura is an undergraduate Biomedical Engineering student at the University of Waterloo.
 She is interested in the development of specialized patient care through regenerative medicine, image processing, and machine vision.
 Laura aims to contribute to advancements in medical technology in the Kitchener-Waterloo region by connecting students, startups, and leaders in the healthtech industry.
 In her spare time, she enjoys cross-country skiing and working on hackathon projects.

-Ethan Lee is an undergraduate student in the Biomedical Engineering Program at the University of Waterloo.
+Ethan Lee is an 2nd year undergraduate student in the Computer Engineering Program at the University of Waterloo.
 Ethan is interested in the use of machine learning and predictive analysis to improve patient healthcare.
 He hopes to make an impact in the medical technology space using both his entrepreneurial and technical skills.
 Ethan has an interest in website development and designed this website.

 Adib is a first-year medical student at McMaster.
 He completed an undergraduate degree in Mechanical-Automotive Engineering at the University of Windsor, where he also did co-op and research work in improving combustion efficiency.
 Now shifting to first gear (ha ha), he is excited to work with a different kind of machine: the human body.
 Through the KWSIM, Adib hopes to put his engineering skills to use, while continuing to develop his capacity for innovation.